-5.6.8 \expanded, \immediateassignment and \immediateassigned
+5.6.8 \expanded

 The \expanded primitive takes a token list and expands its content which can come in handy: it avoids a tricky mix of \expandafter and \noexpand.
 You can compare it with what happens inside the body of an \edef.
-But this kind of expansion still doesn't expand some primitive operations.
+The \immediateassignment and \immediateassigned commands are gone because we have the more powerful local control commands.
+They are a tad slower but this mechanism isn't used that much anyway.
+Inside an \edef you can use the \immediate prefix anyway, so if you really want these primitives back you can say: